 Next up on your road trip in Florida, Tampa.

 Tampa is in the process of stepping out of the shadows to become a top Florida destination in itself, not just somewhere to fly into.
 With the new boardwalk to amble or cycle down, to admire the alligators and yachts from, it’s a pretty place without the inevitable carnage of the big cities.

-I was there for 24 hours, took bikes out on the city wide scheme and ate two strong meals at the Oxford Exchange (definitely go there if you’re in the hood) and at U Le Le (same).
-There are some interesting museums here and they were just setting up for Jazzy Jeff outside the museum.
+I was in Tampa for 24 hours.
+We took bikes out on the city wide scheme and ate two delicious meals at The Oxford Exchange (definitely go there if you’re in the hood) and at U Le Le (same).
+There are some interesting museums in Tampa and when we were there, they were just setting up for Jazzy Jeff outside the museum.
 Apparently there are events every weekend on the waterfront – definitely got the weather for it, even in December.

 Home to the ‘best beach in the USA’ so says TripAdvisor, Sarasota is definitely a town that moves around the beachlife.
 There are races on the beach, rollerbladers, skateboarders and a whole beach bar vibe to enjoy in the evening.
 Sarasota is set out on a peninsula with other islands nearby to drive or cycle over to.

 The coastal town lies about an hour from Tampa on the west Florida coast.
 Sun is guaranteed on over 250 days of the year here, inviting everyone to make the most of the world famous Siesta Key Beach, along with the other 27 miles of other beaches in Sarasota County.